RafiOsmanu/Flowfield-Pathfinding/README.md

 In this project I implement a pathfinding algorithm called Flow Field that is very efficient for handling a big group of agents when it comes to pathfinding.
-I created this project For gameplay programming a course i follow at Howest [DAE]
+I created this project for gameplay programming, a course at Howest [DAE].

 Written in c++, using a framework provided by DAE